 Hello, everyone!
-This post will be a summary of a project I did with Shavy’s English Hut, where we participated in a competition and went back in time!
+This post will summarize a project I did with Shavy’s English Hut, where we participated in a competition and went back in time!
 We had many amazing time travel activities, so keep exploring this post to learn more!

 Who is on your guestlist?